 - Legislative Appointment (no selection commission) – in use by 2 states.

-Whatever the outcome, we can be sure the judicial selection process will be one of increasing controversy in the foreseeable future.
+Whatever the outcome, we can be sure the judicial selection process be a continuing controversy for the foreseeable future.